mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 - Use [responsive design patterns](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) to ensure that your UI follows user expectations on Android.
 - Go through all of your extension's critical paths on an Android device to ensure they work as expected.
 - Make sure the extension works well without an internet connection, as connectivity can be flaky on mobile devices.
-- Test your extension on a vareity of device types and sizes.
+- Test your extension on a variety of device types and sizes.
 Android Studio's [virtual devices](https://developer.android.com/studio/run/managing-avds) can really help with this.

 {% endcapture %}
 {% include modules/one-column.liquid,